Kaisbn/rjv/subjects/subject.rst

 .. code:: raw

     {
-        "opcode":"convert"      // Action opcode.
+        "opcode" : "convert",       // Action opcode.
-        "reportId":"aaaaaaaa",  // Report ID
+        "reportId" : "1a2b3c4d5",   // Report ID
-        "id":"bbbbbbbb",        // Agent ID
+        "id" : "a1b2c3d4e",         // Agent ID
-        "login":"player1",      // Player login
+        "login" : "login_x",        // Player login
-        "status":"alive"        // Can be "alive" or "dead" "causeOfDeath":"",      // Can be "release", "tnt" or "lava" "location": {}          // A Location object.
+        "status" : "alive"          // Can be "alive" or "dead" "causeOfDeath" : "",        // Can be "release", "tnt" or "lava" "location" : {}             // A Location object.
     }

 ``mine``
 --------
-Mines the block for resource and converts it to the players color.
+Mines the block for resource and converts it.
 As with converting, make sure you are not mining anything exploding or hot...
-Rewards in biomass and minerals for different block types will be provided in the Creepstants file.
-If you cannot find the reference of a block type, it does simply gives 0 for each resource.

 Report structure

 .. code:: raw

     {
-        "opcode":"mine"         // Action opcode.
+        "opcode" : "mine",          // Action opcode.
-        "reportId":"aaaaaaaa",  // Report ID
+        "reportId" : "1a2b3c4d5",   // Report ID
-        "id":"bbbbbbbb",        // Agent ID
+        "id" : "a1b2c3d4e",         // Agent ID
-        "login":"player1",      // Player login
+        "login" : "login_x",        // Player login
-        "mineralsEarned":42,    // Minerals earned by the action "biomassEarned":42,     // Biomass earned by the action "status":"alive",       // Can be "alive" or "dead" "causeOfDeath":"",      // Can be "release", "tnt" or "lava" "location": {}          // A Location object.
+        "mineralsEarned" : 42,      // Minerals earned by the action
+        "biomassEarned" : 42,       // Biomass earned by the action
+        "status" : "alive",         // Can be "alive" or "dead" "causeOfDeath" : "",        // Can be "release", "tnt" or "lava" "location" : {}             // A Location object.
     }

 ``playerstatus``